lunaticenslaved/obsidian/knowledge base/JavaScript/02_Scope_and_Closures/01_What_is_Scope.md

+**Scope is the set of rules that determines where and how a variable (identifier) can be looked up.**

 ### Compiler Theory

 In JS proccessing/compiling occurs in a separate phase before execution begins.
 It is not compiled in advance nor compiler result is portable among various distributed systems.